-Ion Cannon X: A cumulative, static ability that means, "This unit may attack a unit in the Space arena instead of the Ground arena, using X power plus any other effects."
-You choose whether to use Ion Cannon to attack a unit in the Space arena or to make a normal attack in the Ground arena.
+Ion Cannon X: A cumulative, static ability that means, "This unit may attack a unit in the Space arena instead of this arena, using X power plus any other effects."
+You choose whether to use Ion Cannon to attack a unit in the Space arena or to make a normal attack in the arena your unit is in.
 You can't attack a unit in the Ground arena using Ion Cannon.
-Power changes affect Ion Cannon.
+Power changes affect Ion Cannon including those granted by stacking.